rubillos/Hypercube-Duet-Files/README.md

 - gcode was all developed on a Mac using the Atom IDE.
 - Git is used to manage changes.
 - Files are pushed to the Duet using GoodSync.
-  - Originally used a Duet Wifi but it seemed to have issues with the dense Wifi environment it was in.
+  - Originally was using a Duet Wifi but it seemed to have issues with the dense Wifi environment it was in (my laptop can see 96(!) base stations within range).
+This is in a house in SF with several neighbors with mesh networks installed.
-  - Duet Ethernet is much more reliable.
+  - Duet Ethernet is much more reliable for me.
   - GoodSync can be set to use file checksums to verify differences.
 It was reliable even with the Duet Wifi's issues.
   - Termius is used for Telnet connections directly to the Duet.